Isle of Wight Beaches

 With several pebble and sand beaches, Bembridge is a good spot for swimming, but be careful around the harbour area, as this can get busy with boats.
 At low tide, hundreds of rockpools appear where children or the young at heart can search for crabs.
 There are beach huts available for hire.

 You will find a sand and shingle beach dotted with rocks and rockpools at Bonchurch.
 There are several small cafes looking out to sea and a short stroll along the seafront past tiny fishermen’s cottages takes you to Ventnor.

 The pleasant sandy beach at Brook is renowned for the fossilised remains of a prehistoric pine forest that becomes visible at low tide.
 Fossils can also be spotted by bathers in the surrounding cliffs.

 There is a long sandy beach at Colwell Bay with stunning views out to the western Solent.
 With its gentle seaward slope and calm waters, this is the perfect location to swim safely.
-Waterfront cafes, beach huts, watersports and beach shops all add to the fun.
+Waterfront cafes, beach huts, watersports and a nearby amusement arcade and beach shops all add to the fun.

 Compton Bay is well worth a visit with its huge deep-red sandy beach and magnificent sunset views.
 The bay also offers good surfing as well as fossilised dinosaur bones and footprints, but be prepared for a steep climb back up the cliffs.

 The mainly shingle beach at Cowes is popular with families and is the perfect spot to enjoy the many sailing regattas on the Solent including the world-famous Cowes Week.
 There are plenty of pubs, restaurants and cafes nearby, as well as a fine selection of shops.

 East Cowes (Quality Coast Award)